1 taken to hospital after stabbing near Kings Island - NewsBreak

 MASON, Ohio (WDTN) — One person was stabbed at Camp Cedar near Kings Island late Saturday night.

-According to Sergeant Jack Simpson with the Warren County Sheriff’s Office, one person was stabbed around 10:30 p.m. on Saturday at Camp Cedar.Motorcycle, moving truck involved in Howland road rage incident; shots fired
+According to Sergeant Jack Simpson with the Warren County Sheriff’s Office, one person was stabbed around 10:30 p.m. on Saturday at Camp Cedar.Book bans on the rise: Here are the titles being challenged

 Simpson reported that one person is in custody in relation to the incident.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.